k78ma/quartz/content/2B/Tron 2B.md

 Mike is a nice prof, he has very chill policies.
 For example, there are no hard deadlines on the labs; you just have to submit Lab 1 and 2 before the midterm and Labs 3, 4, 5 before the last day of class.
 You can also re-submit the labs to improve your mark and gain a better understanding of the material.
 Also, Mike's really into AI; LLMs were used to grade our labs, write exam questions, write the course textbook, etc. He will also let people use his powerful computer with a nice GPU to do AI things.

 #### SYDE 252
-Final Grade:
+Final Grade: 91

 Taught by Nima Maftoon.
 This course teaches you about various types of signals and systems.
 Pretty math heavy course; make sure you know how imaginary numbers work and Euler's identity.
 The content itself is not very interesting unless you think about the applications.
 There is a group project (building a cochlear implant system), not too hard and kind of interesting.

 Maftoon is a very nice guy.
 He gave everyone 100% for Assignment 5 because people were stressed out, and extended deadlines for the project.
 His lecturing style is a bit dry, and his notes are a bit messy, but nothing unmanageable.
 His exams are fair; the midterm was probably a bit too easy, as the class had a really high average (something like 91%).
+The final was a bit harder but also nothing too challenging; I likely only found it to be harder because I fell behind.